imapex/ahod_websvc/README.md

 The full description of the demo can be found here:
 * https://github.com/imapex/ahod_home

-The scripts in this repo are used to build the docker containers to run the web service in a Mantl & Marathon environment.
+The scripts in this repo are used to build the docker container.
+We have run the container in Mantl.io during our testing.
+A free version of Mantl is available on Cisco DevNet here: https://developer.cisco.com/site/mantl/

 The web service will run within the containers created by these scripts and can be found here:
 * https://github.com/imapex/ahod_webapp